 What should I do if I get disappointing results?

 Couples may have emotional effects from unsuccessful IVF treatments.
 It’s essential to give yourself time, seek emotional support, and discuss next steps with your specialist.
-Taking a break between IVF cycles allows your body and mind to recover before beginning again.
+Taking a break between IVF cycles allows your body and mind to recover before beginning again while continuing to focus on how to prepare for IVF.

 If you’ve had an unsuccessful IVF cycle, one thing you may do is seek out the causes.
 This will assist you in determining the reasons behind the failure.
 You also have the chance to give it another go.
 The second IVF cycle is expected to be more successful following evaluation.